 The sour cream topping is very easy; It is just sour cream mixed with powdered sugar.
 The recipe is below in the recipe card.

-However, if you want to save time, put the whole cranberries on the cheesecake and don’t sugarcoat them.
-Save time
+I know.. who doesn’t?
+Put the whole cranberries on the cheesecake and don’t sugarcoat them.

 - Omit the sour cream topping.
 However, it hides cracking and browning well.
 It’s like sweeping your mistakes under the rug or in this case, sour cream topping.
 It makes the cheesecake look more appealing.

 - Make the sugared cranberries a day or two ahead.
 Plus, you can use them as garnish for cocktails, cupcakes or display them in a mason jar.

 - Make a smaller version of this cheesecake: Cut the recipe ingredients in half and use a Keebler 10″ graham cracker pie crust.
 I buy the graham cracker crumbs because I don’t have time to mess around with making the crumbs myself when I can buy them.
 Right?